intel/dffml/docs/arch/alice/discussion/0036/reply_0034.md

-https://jupyterlite.readthedocs.io/en/latest/ -> pyiode ->vscode in browers cloud dev environment agnostic to backend
+https://jupyterlite.readthedocs.io/en/latest/ -> pyiode ->vscode in browers cloud dev environment agnostic to backend.

+Use this to facilitate a view, want to see what alice is doing?
+Open up this vscode window in your broswer and you can connec to an entity at any time.
+With files open, the operations we have been working on recently (subflows, or rewriting, feature additoin, refactoring code (python 3.9 ast).